farling42/fvtt-gmtext-in-notes/README.md

 So secret information can be displayed to GMs whilst players see the "public" information about the Note.

+This module also allows multiple lines of text to be set for a Note's label.

 # Usage

 The Note Configuration window has two new fields: